-I recently had the opportunity to see Norman Jewison’s extremely silly and sometimes smart 1966 comedy The Russians Are Coming, the Russians Are Coming for the first time in about 20 years when it played on TCM.
-When I was a kid The Russians Are Coming, the Russians Are Coming was one of my favorite comedies for reasons I can’t really explain, except it seemed to portray adults as I saw them then – easily frightened big kids who projected their fears onto their children and conformed to every bad idea that society and the government tossed their way.
+I recently had the opportunity to revisit Norman Jewison’s extremely silly and very smart 1966 comedy The Russians Are Coming, the Russians Are Coming for the first time in 20 years.
+When I was a kid it was one of my favorite comedies for reasons I can’t fully explain.
+But it seemed to portray adults as I saw them then – easily frightened big kids who projected their fears onto their children and conformed to every bad idea that the government and polite society tossed their way.

-There are some standout performances in The Russians Are Coming, the Russians Are Coming, including Carl Reiner’s terrific turn as a comedy writer trying to calm the paranoid town and the very funny Alan Arkin playing a smart Russian Lieutenant who’s trying to get a handle on the slowly escalating events all around him.
+There are many standout performances in the film including Carl Reiner’s unforgetable performance as a comedy writer and family man trying to bring calm to the paranoid town.
+And the very funny Alan Arkin plays a smart Russian Lieutenant who’s desperately trying to get a handle on the slowly escalating events all around him.
 Brian Keith is also very good as the town Sheriff who can’t believe the situation he’s found himself in.
 Arkin’s Russian Lieutenant and Keith’s small town Sheriff could have been roles written purely for easy laughs but they’re not.
-Viewers are asked to sympathize with both men in some ways and we do.
-The gorgeous John Philip Law also shows up as a Russian solider who speaks a little bit of English and ends up falling for a perky American blond played by Andrea Dromm.
-The two young lovebirds make a cute couple and their romance echoes themes found in Shakespeare’s classic play Romeo and Juliet, which gives the film an emotional core that I personally found rather sweet and appealing.
+Viewers are asked to sympathize with both men and we do.
+The gorgeous John Philip Law also shows up as a Russian solider who speaks very little English and ends up falling for a perky American blond played by Andrea Dromm.
+The two young lovebirds make a cute couple and their romance echoes themes found in Shakespeare’s Romeo and Juliet, which gives the film an emotional core that I personally found rather sweet and enduring.

-The beauty of The Russians Are Coming, the Russians Are Coming seems perfectly clear today as we deal with some vaguely defined idea of an enemy we’re supposed to fear enough to give up our Constitutional Freedoms and basic human compassion for.
-The film has often been unfairly criticized for its dated jokes, simple plot and silly slapstick style humor.
-But if the ideas presented in Norman Jewison’s film are so dated, simple and silly, why are people still making the same absurd mistakes outlined in a movie made some 40 years ago?
+The beauty of this mid-60s era comedy seems perfectly clear today as we deal with some vaguely defined idea of an enemy we’re supposed to fear enough to give up our Constitutional freedoms and basic human compassion for.
+The film has often been unfairly criticized for its dated jokes, simple plot and silly slapstick-style humor.
+But if the ideas presented in Jewison’s film are so dated, simple, and silly why are people still making the same absurd mistakes outlined in a movie made some 40 years ago?
 If anything, the film’s basic premise and themes are as pertinent as ever.
-Underneath all the movie’s jokes and gentleness, The Russians Are Coming, the Russians Are Coming knows that war is a nasty business and there are rarely any victors.
+Underneath all the movie’s gentle humor and uncynical sweetness, The Russians Are Coming, the Russians Are Coming knows that war is a nasty business and there are rarely any victors.

-The Russians Are Coming, the Russians Are Coming has often been compared to It’s a Mad Mad Mad Mad World (1963) due to it’s title, characters and a large cast that happens to have some similar actors including Jonathan Winters, but I think The Russians Are Coming, the Russians Are Coming is a much stronger film that is willing to explore big ideas that were not very popular at the time that the movie was made, while keeping its tongue firmly planted in its cheek.
-Apparently the movie was banned in the USSR after its release, but it was nominated for a Best Picture Oscar in 1966.
+The film has often been compared to It’s a Mad Mad Mad Mad World (1963) due to its title, characters and a large cast that happens to have some similar actors, including funnyman Jonathan Winters, but I think The Russians Are Coming, the Russians Are Coming is a stronger movie that is willing to explore big ideas that were not very popular at the time it was made.
+How unpopular were these ideas?
+Apparently the film was banned in the USSR after its release but managed to earn a Best Picture nomination, which was highly unusal for a comedy.